minhnbnguyen/DATA-332/Chase_Complaint_Analysis/ReadMe.md

 - **Consumer.disputed.**: Whether if the consumer dispute the resolution or not
 - **Complaint.ID**: The unique identifier of each complaint

-## Data Cleaning Methodology To Ensure Tiday Data 🧹
+## Data Cleaning Methodology To Ensure Tidy Data 🧹

 ### Tag column include multiple variables
 - Split tag columns into seperate rows if there are more than 2 tags